bwu62/stat240-revamp/docs/04-data-frames.md

  - The `read_csv()`, `read_tsv()`, and `read_delim()` functions from readr share a single help page, and have many arguments in common (but not all, again see help page for more).
 Some useful additional arguments include:
    - `col_names`: controls handling of column names:
-     - If set to `TRUE`, first row of file will be used as column names,
+     - Under the default value `TRUE`, first row of file will be used as column names,
      - If set to `FALSE`, placeholder column names will be used, and first row of file will be treated as data,
      - If set to a character vector, that vector will be used as the column names, and again first row of file will be treated as data.
    - `col_types`: controls handling of column types: